emirhanusta/readscape/README.md

 - **Author Service**: Manages author details, including adding, updating, deleting, and listing author books..
 - **Review Service**: Allows users to write and view book reviews.
 - **Notification Service**: Sends notifications to users about important events.
+- **Gateway**: Acts as an API gateway for the system, handling requests and routing them to the appropriate services.
+- **Config Server**: Manages configuration properties for all services.
+- **Eureka Server**: Manages service discovery and registration.
 ### Communication

 - Synchronous communication between services is handled using Feign Client.
 - Asynchronous communication between Review and Notification services is managed using Kafka.
 ![kafka 2024-06-09 155502](https://github.com/emirhanusta/readscape/assets/83432342/c3345a48-db82-4ddd-9fed-33bfda7be174)

 ### Security